musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

    - **Azure Bastion:** Provide secure remote access to internal resources without internet exposure.

 - ### Data Connections: Snowflake connection and data import.
+The next step in the pipeline is to establish a connection between Azure ML and GloboJava's data in Snowflake.
+A connection in Azure ML is a zero-trust bridge that stores credentials - in this case Snowflake (username/password) as Azure Key Vault secrets.
+We will use Terraform to create this connection.
+Why?
+Same reasons we standardized earlier: state tracking, reproducibility

+- **Steps to create the connection**

+{% highlight bash %}

+// Change into the pipelines.data directory
+cd pipelines/data/connections/

+// Create terraform execution plan terraform init terraform plan

+// Execute terraform plan.
+terraform apply
+{% endhighlight %}

 - ### Data Preprocessing: Aggregation and preprocessing pipeline.
 - ### Model Training: Train and register the model.
 - ### Pipeline Creation: Define and submit the pipeline.